 Many businesses are able to take up training offers made by the manufacturers of these machines.
 Others are either not in a position to take up any offers, find them too expensive, or, in many cases, are simply not offered any training – they are just handed instruction booklets.

 Associated Training Services has a specialized division – ATS Specialized Training – that offers specialized training to businesses across the nation.
-Your employees can be trained at either one of ATS’s training schools or at the employees workplace.
-Training is designed to meed the particular needs of the business taking into account the type of equipment used and the type of work undertaken by that equipment.
+Your employees can be trained at either one of ATS’s training schools or at the employee’s workplace.
+Training is designed to meet the particular needs of the business taking into account the type of equipment used and the type of work undertaken by that equipment.

 Employees can also be assessed using nationally accredited assessment criteria.
-This criteria has been set by organizations such as the National Center for Construction Education and Research (NCCER), OSHA and MSHA.
+These criteria have been set by organizations such as the National Center for Construction Education and Research (NCCER), OSHA, and MSHA.
 For crane operators, they can be assessed using NCCCO criteria to become certified crane operators.
 This is a compulsory requirement in some states.

 Specialized heavy equipment training is not for every employer.
-However, when undertaken as a work group, it can increase productivity and decrease accidents and down time.
-Contact us on 1.800.678.8120 or through our website for more information on specialized heavy equipment training.
+However, when undertaken as a workgroup, it can increase productivity and decrease accidents and downtime.
+Contact us at 1.800.678.8120 or through our website for more information on specialized heavy equipment training.